The Serenity Prayer: Original Version, Author, and Bible Truths

 - Compiled & Edited by Crosswalk Editorial Staff Crosswalk.com

 One of the most popular prayers today is known as the Serenity Prayer.
-Written by Reinhold Neibuhr (1892-1971), the prayer was widely used in sermons and Sunday school groups and studies.
-In the early 40s, the group Alcoholics Anonymous began to use a shortened version of the Serenity Prayer in their twelve-step program.
+Written by Reinhold Neibuhr (1892-1971), this prayer was widely used in sermons and Sunday school groups, and studies.
+In the early 1940s, the group Alcoholics Anonymous began to use a shortened version of the Serenity Prayer in their twelve-step program.